 Funding levels may vary from year to year, but it is anticipated that the Committee will make awards of not more than £500 each.
 Applications will particularly be encouraged from postgraduate, postdoctoral and early-career researchers.

-Applications should comprise: a brief outline of the project, conference or work; its overall cost; the grant being sought; the names and addresses of two referees; details of the addressee for the cheque.
+Applications should comprise: a brief outline of the project, conference or work; the sum being sought, with a breakdown of costs that is as detailed as possible; the names and addresses of two referees; details of the addressee for the cheque.
+Retrospective applications for funding will not be considered.

 Successful applicants will be asked to submit for publication in the AMARC Newsletter a brief report (300-500 words) of the event or other use to which the grant was put.